 For the second day of Buffet On Table, with the combo Dishes being Tortilla chips with Tomato Salsa & Cheese Dip from Mexico.
 I love Mexican Cuisine.
 Maybe because it's spicy and hot like our Indian Cuisines.
 However more because the cuisine has some very interesting snacks and bits like these Tortilla Chips served with cheesy dips and Salsas.

 Of course, I teach them about moderation and how to eat properly.
-All that again depends how receptive they are to listen to my gyan, when they binged on so much fun!
+All that again depends on how receptive they are to listen to my Gyan, when they binged on so much fun!

 I served these with a choice of Tomato Salsa and an easy Cheese dip.

 This combo was inspired by this idea